 Second, this paper also contributes to the intense debate regarding costs and benefits of Section 404 provisions of SOX and has implications for regulators.
 Due to high compliance cost of Section 404 provisions, Congress recently passed the Dodd-Frank Act which grants small issuers an exemption from the internal controls auditor attestation requirement of Section 404(b).
 Based on a sample of accelerated firms, we do document the effectiveness of Section 404 (b).
-Therefore, while small firms have lower information transparency and higher information asymmetry than large firms, the additional information provided by auditor attestation requirement of Section 404 can greatly benefit investors of these small firms.
-Therefore, whether and how small firms should be permanently exempted from compliance with auditor attestation requirement of Section 404 (b) are worth further consideration.
+Therefore, while small firms have lower information transparency and higher information asymmetry than large firms, the additional information provided by auditor attestation requirement of Section 404 (b) are worth further compliance with auditor attestation requirement of Section 404 (b) are worth further consideration.